 We can help secondary survivors in many ways, but the two most common can be found below.

 We regularly connect parents and guardians who are secondary survivors to either local in-person or online support groups.
-EROC has a small and growing private group for parents and guardians who are interested in sharing advice, as well as talking and listening to each other.
+EROC works with an unaffiliated grassroots group of parents called, Parents Take Action to End Rape On Campus, or PTA-EROC, which serves as a small and growing private group for parents and guardians who are interested in sharing advice, as well as talking and listening to each other.

-If you would like to learn more about this group or find out if you would be the right fit, please contact us.
+If you would like to learn more about this group or find out if you would be the right fit, please check out more on their website.